• Skip to primary navigation

 Cinnamon, cloves, cardamom, and ginger.

 Sold on the streets of India by tea vendors called chai wallahs, its unique notes have won the world over.
-Now virtually every coffee and tea shop across the globe has their own version of Masala Chai.
+Now virtually every coffee and tea shop across the globe has its own version of Masala Chai.

 Despite the complexities of Chai, it’s incredibly easy to make yourself at home, which allows you to tailor the spices to best suit your taste buds.
 Let’s walk through how to make a traditional Chai.
 Here’s what you’ll need.